chayansraj/End-to-end-machine-learning/README.md

   meant to be a measure of how the model does on data that it hasn't considered before.
 You can corrupt this process in subtle ways if the validation data affects the preprocessing behavior.
 This is sometimes called train-test contamination.

+* Modeling Process -
+  * The process of developing an effective model is both iterative and heuristic.
+It is difficult to know the needs of any data set prior to working with it and it is common for many approaches to be evaluated and modified before a model can be finalized.
+A typical modeling process is shown below